ArchieMucharla/Timely/doc/UML Diagram Description.md

 ### Users (Users) ###
 This table stores information about the users who are interacting with the database.
-It allows users to register and store their credentials (encrypted passwords)
+It allows users to register and store their credentials (encrypted passwords).
-**Attributes:**
+#### **Attributes:**
   -  user_id (PK, INT, NOT NULL) → Unique identifier for each user.
   -  username (VARCHAR(20), NOT NULL) → User’s chosen name.
   -  password (VARCHAR(20), NOT NULL) → User’s password.